mo12896/ASML-Seminar/README.md

 # ASML Seminar

+> To get the context of this seminar, please watch my [presentation test run](https://www.youtube.com/watch?v=fEiz0tPbb9Q&t=888s)

-As stated in the seminar work, I conducted some experiments to evaluate the [HopSkipJumpAttack](https://arxiv.org/abs/1904.02144 "Google Search") (HSJA) by Chen et. al against state of the art defense techniques such as Stability Training with Noise (STN) and Adversarial Training.
+As stated in my [seminar work](Seminararbeit.pdf), I conducted some experiments to evaluate the [HopSkipJumpAttack](https://arxiv.org/abs/1904.02144 "Google Search") (HSJA) by Chen et. al against state of the art defense techniques such as Stability Training with Noise (STN) and Adversarial Training.